Ajay-gupta-2003/sql_project_2/README.md

-The aim of this project is to create an inventory system.
-We have 4 tables namely: products, purchases, suppliers and orders

-In this SQL Project I have used various functionalities such as: joins inbuilt functions aggregate functions case statement group by filtering using where and having limit constraints: primary key, foreign key

-I have created and manually inserted data into the tables.
-This project was done as a part of my bootcamp Master in Data Science Certification from IBM.# sql_project_2
+ Sql_Inventory_System
+📀Inventory System SQL Project Welcome to the Inventory System SQL Project!
+The primary goal is to create an efficient inventory system using SQL, and various functionalities have been implemented to achieve this.

+Implemented Functionalities
+Joins: Utilized joins to combine information from multiple tables for comprehensive queries.
+Aggregate Functions: Utilized aggregate functions for summarizing and calculating values across rows.
+Group By: Used the GROUP BY clause to group rows based on specified columns.
+Filtering with WHERE: Applied WHERE clause to filter rows based on specified conditions.
+Filtering with HAVING: Employed HAVING clause to filter group results based on conditions.
+Limit Constraints: Limited the number of rows returned in the result set using the LIMIT clause.
+Constraints (Primary Key, Foreign Key): Ensured data integrity through primary key and foreign key constraints.